 As I described below, I’m very careful with how I wash merino clothing, but I guess it was still enough to buff off some of the roughness.

-And while I was testing to see if any extra pilling would appear on the tank top, I wore this baby every single day for so long I lost track of how many days it had been.
+While I was testing to see if any extra pilling would appear on my tank top, I wore this baby every single day for so long I lost track of how many days it had been.
 But we’re talking at least three or four weeks – in July and August, in Boston humidity, in an apartment with no air-conditioning.

 Now it’s nearly November, and I’ve been wearing it under my sweaters almost daily – I think I’ve washed it twice since the summer.
 (I’m literally wearing the tank as I type this.)